railcore/railcore.github.io/customization/duetfs.md

 Various opimisations for Duet file system optimisations:

+### Backup!

+FAT16/32 file systems are not resiliant.
+Either back up your files from the Duet web interfae periodically, eject and copy the microSD or use a [script to automate it](../software/backup.md)

 ### Large clusters on MicroSD

 For best performance, the card should be formatted with the cluster size as large as possible.
 On smaller capacity cards this is achieved using FAT16 format, but that is not an option on larger capacity cards."
 "For 4Gb and under cards, use FAT16 format.
 FAT16 provides an additional performance boost over FAT32."